Casres/Regex_Tutorial/gist-template.md

 - - - -
 ### Grouping and Capturing

-Grouping and Capturing is very useful when needing to *extract information from strings or data* using your preferred programming language.
+Grouping and Capturing is very useful when needing to *extract information from strings or data* into unified pattern, so that it matches as a complete block, using your preferred programming language.

+- ***Grouping*** simply groups up a sequence of regexp tokens into one single unit.
+- ***Capturing*** simply put is, whatever is contained within a group is what is captured and likewise saved in memory by that very group.

 Symbol  | Description
 ------------- | -------------